Pat O'Donnell: Chicago Bears

-Green Bay Packers
+Green Bay Packers (first stint)

 On March 18, 2022, O'Donnell signed a two-year contract with the Green Bay Packers.
-He was named NFC Special Teams player of the week for his week 3 performance against the Buccaneers in a 14-12 victory, having seven punts with the longest 63 yards and an average of 48.4.
-Five of them landed inside the 20-yard line, the most for any of the team’s punters in a game since 1976.
+He was named NFC Special Teams player of the week for his Week 3 performance against the Buccaneers in a narrow 14–12 victory, having seven punts with the longest 63 yards and an average of 48.4.
+Five of them landed inside the 20-yard line, the most for any of the team's punters in a game since 1976.